robertu94/robertu94.github.io/_posts/2019-01-22-learning-to-learn-python.markdown

 I would read the appropriate sections of the Python docs especially `itertools` and `functools`.

 One common question that comes up when considering generators versus list comprehensions is which to use.
-Generally, you should prefer generators because the use less memory and can be converted to lists later if multiple passes or random access is required.
+Generally, you should prefer generators because they use less memory and can be converted to lists later if multiple passes or random access is required.
 This [video is on Python 2, but shows why you should prefer generators over lists](https://youtu.be/07-K4LFhBMc)

 # Object Oriented Programming in Python